 What are the dangers of high BAC?

-Vomiting is a common occurrence and there is a chance of choking.
+Vomiting is a common occurrence, and there is a chance of choking.
 Even awake, people within these levels have little to no physical control and are emotionally numb.
-At a blood alcohol level between .250 and .399 percentage, these people are most likely in need of medical attention and are considered to be at a level that indicates alcohol poisoning and in need of immediate assistance.
+At a blood alcohol level between .250 and .399 percent, these people are most likely in need of medical attention and are considered to be at a level that indicates alcohol poisoning and in need of immediate assistance.

-Once blood alcohol levels reach more than .40 percent then there is a strong possibility of either – immediate death or falling into a coma.
+Once blood alcohol levels reach more than .40 percent, there is a strong possibility of either immediate death or falling into a coma.
 Immediate medical assistance is needed since the lungs and the heart are slowing down almost to the point of stopping completely.

 How long does it take to lower the alcohol level?

-For example, Mary goes to bed by 3:00 am with a BAC of .020.
-By 10:00 am, her BAC is down to .095 (legally intoxicated) which means she would still get pulled over and get charged for DUI.
+For example, Mary goes to bed at 3:00 am with a BAC of .020.
+By 10:00 am, her BAC is down to .095 (legally intoxicated), which means she would still get pulled over and get charged for DUI.
 By 4:00 pm the next day, she still has a BAC of .005.

 BAC Level Laws